jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 ---
-title: Interpreter Design Pattern - Introduction
+title: Interpreter Design Pattern - An Introduction
 description: A "Mostly" Gentle Introduction to Interpreter
 unlisted: true
 ---